Janie Fricke: 1972–1979: Background singing and early releases at Columbia Records

 Fricke began working with producer Billy Sherrill at the label.
 He recorded Fricke's debut single called "What're You Doing Tonight".
-It only reached number 21 on the Billboard Hot Country Songs chart but led to Fricke's first nomination from the Grammy Awards.
+It only reached number 21 on the Billboard Hot Country Songs chart, but led to Fricke's first nomination from the Grammy Awards.
 In March 1978, Columbia released her debut studio album Singer of Songs.
 The disc spawned two more charting singles, including a cover of Hank Locklin's "Please Help Me, I'm Falling (In Love with You)".
 The cover reached number 12 on the Billboard country chart and number four on Canada's RPM country chart.
 In her early days at Columbia, Fricke continued providing background and harmony work to other performers.
 In 1978, she was featured in the background of Charlie Rich's "On My Knees".
 This time, she was given credit on the single's release.
 The song later topped the Billboard country chart.
+Her other credits at this time included backing vocals for Kenny Rogers on his hit album "Love or Something Like It."

-In March 1979, Fricke's second album Love Notes was released.
+In March 1979, Fricke's second album, Love Notes, was released.
 Her second to be produced by Sherrill, Love Notes mixed the stylings of traditional country with country pop.
-Of its three singles, only "I'll Love Away Your Troubles for Awhile" reached the top 20 in the United States.
+Of its three singles, only "I'll Love Away Your Troubles for a While" reached the top 20 in the United States.
 On Canada's RPM chart, the same song climbed to the number four spot.
 Later in 1979, Fricke's fourth album was released called From the Heart.
 The disc included new material but also included covers that ranged in material from Doris Day to Johnny Rodriguez.
 By this point, Fricke was having challenges establishing a musical identity.
 With a diverse musical output, disc jockeys were unsure about playing her records.
 Critics also took notice of her versatality.
 AllMusic's Jim Worbois commented, "Fricke has a big voice and gives the impression she can do a lot with it.
 She just never gets around to it on this record.
 Maybe it's the songs or maybe the arrangements, but she never seems to get into these songs or comes close to putting any emotion in her performances."